 After our stroll down memory lane and with the help of the A train, we were quickly in the West Village for lunch at Umami Burger.
 We had been wanting to try this LA burger joint that has made its way east and an invitation from our sister/sister-in-law Amy sealed the deal.

 The burgers didn’t disappoint, especially when paired with truffle fries and sophisticated glasses of red wine.
 It’s not every day that you can get drink 2011 Heidenboden Rot with your Burger Royale, but maybe it should be.

 Umami Burger has multiple locations including one at NYC’s Brookfield’s Place.

 As our short time in New York came to an end, we had just enough time to stop at Joe Coffee to grab cappuccinos for the road.

 Joe Coffee has multiple locations.
-We went to the one at 405 West 23rd Street, New York, NY 10011.
+We drank our ‘joe’ at the one located at 405 West 23rd Street, New York, NY 10011.